sjkingo/django_auth_ldap3/README.md

 * `AUTH_LDAP_UID_ATTRIB`: the attribute used for a unique username (e.g. `uid` or `sAMAccountName`)

-The key requirement for direct binding is that a distinguished name be able to be constructed from a given username, for instance:
+The key requirement for direct binding is that a distinguished name is able to be constructed from a given username, for instance:

-* username `'jsmith'` is represented with a distinguished name of `'uid=jsmith,ou=People,dc=example,dc=com'`
+* username `'jsmith'` is known with a distinguished name of `'uid=jsmith,ou=People,dc=example,dc=com'` in the directory

-A point to note here is that if you are using Active Directory, you may bind with a full user principal instead, such as `DOMAIN\user` or `user@domain`.
+A point to note here is that if you are using Active Directory, you may tell the backend to bind with a full user principal instead, such as `DOMAIN\user` or `user@domain`.
+This can be accomplished by setting one of the following
-This can be accomplished by setting one of the following settings:
+settings:

 * `AUTH_LDAP_USERNAME_PREFIX`: e.g. `DOMAIN\`
 * `AUTH_LDAP_USERNAME_SUFFIX`: e.g. `@domain.com`